session-expired/session-expired/README.md

 **Global chat** will allow all players in a match to communicate.

-**Private chat** will allow direct communication between individual players.
+**Private chat** will allow direct communication between individual players using sockets.

 Future versions may also include: